TL;DR: Is Granola AI Worth It in 2026?

 Most of Granola’s note templates are for business meetings, which is why I stuck with Auto.
 However, it’s nice to have so many options.

-Another cool thing about Granola is that when you get a calendar reminder for a call, you get the option to set Granola to transcribe straight away.
+Another nice thing about Granola is that when you get a calendar reminder for a call, you get the option to set Granola to transcribe straight away.
 Here’s a pop-up I received recently.

 There are some things that could be easier though.
 For instance, on the transcript, there’s no scroll bar for you to quickly jump to the beginning of the meeting.
 Instead, you have to scroll all the way up.
 This is a little detail that can go a long way.
 Nobody wants to be scrolling through an hour’s worth of conversation to get to the top, especially not on a regular basis.

 I noticed in other test calls that Granola’s transcript accuracy is quite good.
-Compared to other live transcription tools like Notta, Otter, and Tactiq, Granola’s transcription accuracy was better than all of them.
-While it still makes mistakes, it’s not riddled with them like Tactiq is for example.
+Compared to other live transcription tools like Notta, Otter, and Tactiq, I found Granola’s transcription accuracy better than all of them in my testing.
+It still makes mistakes, but it’s not riddled with them the way Tactiq was, for example.

 The other thing about transcripts is the lack of speaker names.
-While the AI notes usually picks up on who’s who, especially in an online meeting where people join with their email addresses.
-However, in other conversations, the AI cannot detect speaker names, and the transcript never shows them.
+The AI notes usually pick up on who’s who, especially in an online meeting where people join with their email addresses.
+In other conversations, though, the AI cannot detect speaker names, and the transcript never shows them.
 This can be awkward to read, especially in conversations with more than two speakers.

 Granola's attempt at transcribing a Russian language lesson.

-While I understand that there’s bound to be some errors as I’m learning Russian so I’m not speaking it 100% clearly, a lot of this isn’t even written in Cyrillic, including something that my teacher said.
+I understand there are bound to be some errors, since I’m learning Russian and not speaking it 100% clearly.
+But a lot of this isn’t even written in Cyrillic, including something my teacher said.
 Because of the lack of audio, I cannot go back and review the actual speech either.
 I’m left with a relatively useless transcript.

-However, having said that, this is looking at the minute details.
-When you zoom out, the AI gets the broader picture and the notes on the lesson were fairly cohesive.
+That said, this is looking at the minute details.
+When you zoom out, the AI gets the broader picture, and the notes on the lesson were fairly cohesive.

 Russian class notes in Granola.